 Using BSS you can flag subjects as potentially being at a higher risk from breast cancer, add episodes to a subject's screening history, or cease subjects from the system.
 You can also produce reports, view contact lists and customise parameters for your local breast screening office.

-BS Data User Certificate Form (Read only access) SIRO or IAO
+BS Data User Certificate Form (Read only) PHE SIRO or IAO (BARD)

-BS Data User Certificate Form SIRO or IAO
+BS Data User Certificate Form (PeBs trial) SIRO or IAO

 Breast Screening Information System